OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

 This document details a CSS-only solution for creating an expanding card effect.
-No JavaScript is required.
-The effect involves a card that, when hovered over, expands to reveal more content.
-We'll use plain CSS for this example, but the concept can be easily adapted to frameworks like Tailwind CSS.
+This effect is achieved without using JavaScript, relying solely on CSS transitions and the `:hover` pseudo-class.
+The card expands vertically when hovered, revealing additional content.
+We'll utilize standard CSS3 properties for this implementation.

-## Description of the Styling
+**Description of the Styling:**

-The styling utilizes the `:hover` pseudo-class to trigger the expansion.
-The card starts with a compact size.
-On hover, the height increases to reveal hidden content, and a subtle transition makes the expansion smooth.
-We use flexbox for layout simplicity and control.
+The core idea revolves around using CSS transitions to smoothly animate the height of the card's content area.
+Initially, the content is set to a specific height, causing the overflow to be hidden.
+On hover, the height is changed to `auto`, allowing the content to expand, and the transition smoothly animates this change.
+We also add some subtle visual cues like a box-shadow to enhance the effect.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>